guzamaguza/StadiumRecord/StadiumRecord/README.md

 DESCRIPTION:

-    This Sinatra Application allows members to keep track of the MLB stadiums they have visited.
-A lot of baseball fans have the goal of visiting every Major League Baseball stadium.
-In total there are 30 current stadiums and this application keeps a record of the ones they have visited and the ones they have not.
+    This Sinatra Application allows site members to keep track of the MLB stadiums they have visited.
+A common goal among many hardcore baseball fans is to visit every Major League Baseball stadium at least once.
+In total there are 30 current Major League Baseball stadiums and this application keeps a record of the ones users have visited and the ones they have not.
+The site displays the date and stadium of each visit and color-codes the stadiums visited in green and the ones that haven't been visited yet in red.
+Once a user has visited all 30 stadiums, there is a fun message displayed in congratulations.

 CONTRIBUTORS GUIDE: